 Conditioning the leather:

 Leather is skin, and skin needs care.
 We recommend that you apply a thin layer of leather conditioner or shoe cream at regular intervals.
 About once a month should do the trick, and it's better to use less more often.
-Cream-based leather cares are best for Duckfeet; waxes may dry out the leather over time.
-You can see the ingredients of our leather care on its product page.
+We recommend using Duckfeet's cream leather care.
+If you'd prefer to use your own leather care, be sure to test a small area before treating the whole shoe.
+You can also compare its ingredients to those of our leather care.
+You can find a photo of the ingredients on the product page.
+Note, we find waxes may dry out the leather over time.

 Ensure your Duckfeet are dry, and apply the cream in circular motions.
 Let the shoe cream sit for a few minutes and polish afterwards with a soft cloth.